BobMcDear/flaim/README.md

 ## Acknowledgements

 Many thanks to Ross Wightman for the amazing timm package, which was an inspiration for flaim and has been an indispensable guide during development.
 Additionally, the pre-trained parameters are stored on Hugging Face Hub; big thanks to Hugging Face for offering this service gratis.
+Also thanks to Google's [TPU Research Cloud (TRC) program](https://sites.research.google/trc/about/) for providing hardware used to accelerate the development of this project.

 References for ```flaim.models``` can be found [here](https://github.com/bobmcdear/flaim/blob/main/ARCHITECTURES.md), and ones for ```flaim.layers``` are in the source code.